sptrakesh/crrc/README.md

 *  Remove service.
 Existing institution-designation mapping may be removed via a `POST` request to `/institution/designations/id/<institution id>/remove` endpoint.

+## <a name="programs"></a>Programs
+Programs associated with an institution are managed via the web UI or using simple web services similar to the other entities.

+### Screens

+*  Index or listing.
+Listing of all the programs in the database, or associated with an institution is displayed using the `/index.html` template bound to `/programs` endpoint.
+The same data may be retrieved as a JSON array by making a `POST` request instead of a `GET` request.
+*  JSON data representation of a program may be retrieved using the `/programs/id/<id value>/data` endpoint.
+The JSON representation may be retrieved using a `GET` request.
+*  New programs may be created, or existing ones updated by submitting a form to the `/programs/edit` endpoint.  `POST` requests will redirect the user to the program listing page.  `PUT` request will result in a JSON  data structure that indicates the success or failure of the operation.
+*  Programs may be deleted using the `/programs/remove` endpoint.
+The Web UI makes a `POST` request to this end point which results in the user being redirected to the listing page.
+A `PUT` request may be made, in which case a JSON structure indicating the success/failure of the operation will be returned.

 ## Tests
 Integration tests are being developed for the backend interactions and are